QuinteroSantiago/CodeCapsules/README.md

 # OOP_Projects

-A repository for projects done in C++ and Python
+A repository for projects done in Object-Oriented Languages such as C++ and Python

 ## Project Descriptions
 * Learning